sofiabarragan/website/content/project/bayes_cap/index.md

 It seems that the hierarchical model of eviction counts has the lowest WAIC, but only by .03 units.
 However, we select the hierarchical model of eviction counts from the hierarchical model's improved residual patterning, ELPD metric, in-sample error metrics, and WAIC.

-# Model Evaluation
+# Results \& Discussion

+## Results

 Our previous section consistently demonstrated that all 3 of our hierarchical models performed better than our non-hierarchical models with respect to absolute error metrics, residual distributions, expected-log predictive densities, and WAICs.
 In this section, we detail our findings using the hierarchical models.
 In this section, we emphasize the broader conclusions of our models and only report the nature of the associations between our outcomes and predictors (e.g., positive or negative).
-For individualized interpretations of each predictor for each model, please see the "Full Interpretations" section in the Appendix!
+For individualized interpretations of each predictor for each model, please see the ["Full Interpretations" section in the Appendix](https://freddybarragan.netlify.app/media/bayes/bayes_final.html#Appendix)!

-## Model 4: Immigrant/Non-Citizen Count
+### Model 4: Immigrant/Non-Citizen Count

 After removing predictors whose 80% credible intervals included the possibility of non-effect when controlling for other covariates, there were seven significant predictors of an arbitrary neighborhood's non-citizen counts.
 When considering the random-effects of borough and controlling for relevant covariates, non-citizen counts were positively associated with better subway access (Typical and Excellent), total population counts, mean rental prices, and the percentages of Black, Latinx, \& Asian people.
 At the same time, mean neighborhood income was negatively associated with non-citizen counts.
 The following table lists the specific $\beta$ values (labeled as "estimate") for each predictor, ordered by their association.